Aviv-public/Aviv-Web-Technical-Test/README.md

 The ListingsAPI has a schema that is documented in the [schemas/listingsapi.yaml](./schemas/listingsapi.yaml) folder.

+`Pro tip` You can upload the YAML file to [ReDoc](https://redocly.github.io/redoc/) to read it comfortably.

 ### Front-end test

 If you applied to a front-end position, you can continue by reading the README.md in the front-end test directory.